ehsanik/vision-hw5/README.md

 You can either use [official PyTorch tutorial](https://pytorch.org/), [Our tutorial(Still getting updated)](https://github.com/ehsanik/pytorch_installation) or come to the workshop on Friday 11th, at 12pm in NAN181.
+You can find a tutorial for MNIST [here](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html#sphx-glr-beginner-blitz-neural-networks-tutorial-py), a sample network for MNIST [here](https://github.com/pytorch/examples/blob/master/mnist/main.py), and the PyTorch slides are posted on the website.

 ## 2. Find the best network ##